 - 1. Families currently on open enrollment will not need to re-apply each year for open enrollment status.
 Schools will review students' open enrollment status annually for readmittance for the following year. - 2.
 Eighth-grade students currently enrolled/open enrolled in a district elementary school wishing to attend a district high school out of their attendance area must fill out an open enrollment application by December 1 of their eighth-grade year for priority deadline.
 The application must be submitted directly to the high school of the student's choice. - 3.
-New applicants must submit open enrollment applications by December 1 to be considered for open enrollment during the following school year. - 4.
+New applicants must submit open enrollment applications December 1 for priority deadline to be considered for open enrollment during the following school year. - 4.
 Capacity estimates for grades 1 through 12 will be made available to the public in September of each year on the website. - 5.
-Open enrollment will be approved throughout the school year and will be approved based on capacity at a school site and capacity in a special program in which a student may be enrolled.
+Open enrollment applications will be accepted throughout the school year and will be approved based on capacity at a school site and capacity in a special program in which a student may be enrolled.